theemadnes/mesh-cnbl-internal-01/README.md

 # mesh-cnbl-internal-01
-combining mesh ingress gateways with internal https LB on GKE using Istio and Gateway APIs
+combining mesh ingress gateways with internal https LB on GKE using Istio and Gateway APIs.
+Istio APIs are used within the mesh, and Gateway APIs are used for north/south networking to get requests to the mesh. this could be reproduced using Gateway API for everything, but i'll leave that as an exercise for the reader for now.

 we'll test access using a GCE VM to call mesh-based services, traversing an internal HTTP proxy LB